Breadkenty/SmashHub/Documentation/MODERATOR.md

 ## Tasks:

-- Actively review reports on the Smash Combos app.
+- Actively review reports on the SmashHub app.
 - Keeping an eye on the comment section to make sure users are having a friendly, productive conversation.
 - Addressing hostility and abusive posts appropriately.
 - Handle reports with a warning or ban in your best judgement (guidelines to follow below).

 ## Guidelines:

 As a moderator, you are required to use your best judgement to follow certain protocols.
-However, in addition to your judgement, we would like to provide some guidelines to give you an idea on how to moderate the user activities in Smash Combos.
+However, in addition to your judgement, we would like to provide some guidelines to give you an idea on how to moderate the user activities in SmashHub.

 - Give attention to users with the highest amount of reports
 - When addressing a user report, read the comments thoroughly, and review the reported content.